anngroong/podcasts/content/episode/174-arthur-khachatryan-resistance-movement-and-the-sullivan-plan.md

 * [Hovik Manucharyan](/host/hovik/) [@HovikYerevan](https://twitter.com/HovikYerevan)
 * [Asbed Bedrossian](/host/asbed/) [@qubriq](https://twitter.com/qubriq)

-Episode 174 | Recorded: November 1, 2022"""
+Episode 174 | Recorded: November 3, 2022"""

 +++

+# Discussion

-Stepanakert Rally
+## Stepanakert Rally
 A day prior to the meeting, on October 30, tens of thousands of people gathered in Stepanakert’s Renaissance Square.
 * What was the objective of the rally and was it achieved?